the-digital-labs/own-me/README.md

 The main competition OnlyFans charges: 20% on all transactions.
 We will charge 1% - 10% (to be decided), leaving much more profit for creators.

+## The Token: $NUDE
+Very simple typical ERC-20 token used for in-app transactions and NFT minting.

+We think this is a great name and a great meme.

+You stacking NUDEs?

+How much NUDEs you got?

+HODL your NUDEs.